bobbycomet/Griffin-Linux-Landing-Page/README.md

 ## Platform direction

-Griffin's primary focus is Debian and Ubuntu-based systems — a deliberate choice for reliability and maintainability.
+Griffin's primary focus is Debian and Ubuntu-based systems, a deliberate choice for reliability and maintainability.
 A few tools reach further by nature:

 - **Appify** works across distros; it only creates a `.pwa_manager` file and detects whether you're on X11, Wayland, or something else.
 - **WinBridge** has base support for KDE/Ubuntu/Kubuntu, with a plugin system that extends compatibility to other distros via community-contributed plugins.
 Many tools have been moved to WinBridge.